spiffe/helm-charts-hardened/examples/tornjak/README.md

 ## Deploy Tornjak with ingress-nginx

-Update your-values.yaml with your ingress information, most importantly, trustDomain, and redeploy adding the following:
+Update `your-values.yaml` with your ingress information (most importantly your trustDomain) and redeploy by adding the following:

 ```shell
 --set global.spire.ingressControllerType=ingress-nginx \